Bidirectional recurrent imputation and abundance estimation of LULC classes with MODIS multispectral time series and geo-topographic and climatic data: Acknowledgment

 \section{Acknowledgment}

-This research was partially supported by the project “Thematic Center on Mountain Ecosystem \& Remote sensing, Deep learning-AI e-Services University of Granada-Sierra Nevada” (LifeWatch-2019-10-UGR-01), which has been co-funded by the Ministry of Science and Innovation through the FEDER funds from the Spanish Pluriregional Operational Program 2014-2020 (POPE), LifeWatch-ERIC action line and by the TED project with reference TED2021-129690B-I00 funded by the Ministry of Science and Innovation.
+This research was developed as part of the project EarthCul PID2020-118041GB-I00 within the Spanish Research Projects Plan funded by MCIN/AEI/10.13039/501100011033 and by FEDER funds “Una manera de hacer Europa”.
+This study also occurred thanks to the projects ECOPOTENTIAL, which received funding from the European Union’s Horizon 2020 Research and Innovation Programme under agreement No. 641762, and by the TED project with reference TED2021-129690B-I00 funded by the Ministry of Science and Innovation.
+Finally, this work was partially supported by the project “Thematic Center on Mountain Ecosystem \& Remote sensing, Deep learning-AI e-Services University of Granada-Sierra Nevada” (LifeWatch-2019-10-UGR-01), which has been co-funded by the Ministry of Science and Innovation through the FEDER funds from the Spanish Pluriregional Operational Program 2014-2020 (POPE), LifeWatch-ERIC action line.
+Additionally, we would like to express our sincere gratitude to Yassir Benhammou for his expertise into utilizing GEE, and Carlos Navarro and Thedmer Postma for their support in the data preprocessing in the reference LULC abundances computation, which contributed to the success of this study.